kendalled/nuxt-wp/content/pins/holiday.md

 ---
-title: Holiday Pins
+title: Holiday Lapel Pins - Festive Custom Pins for Every Occasion | Lapel Pins & Coins
-description: Rachel
+description: Spread the holiday cheer with custom holiday lapel pins from Lapel Pins & Coins.
+Perfect for Christmas, Halloween, Easter, and more.
+Create your festive pin today!
-headline1: Custom Holiday Pins
+headline1: Custom Holiday Lapel Pins
 subHeading: Pins are a great way to celebrate any of the countless holidays throughout the year.
 Whether you’re looking for an inexpensive gift or an effective motivator, pins can meet all of your needs.

 teaser: since 1999